 we are working on that! email us and we can try and work it out!

-how fast can i get my stuff?lead times are currently 5-7 days, with a little longer added if you get lots of add-ons.
+how fast can i get my stuff?lead times are currently 2-3 weeks, with the longer end added if you get lots of add-ons.

 can i pick up my order?yes, but generally people underestimate the size of the boxes. additionally, if you are getting organic soil, all of our soil is delivered in containers that we take back after install. therefore, unless you bring your own containers, you can't pick up soil.

 what's the difference between the two critter cover styles?the first difference is aesthetic style. the covered wagon domes are just sexy, right? but wardrobe doors are sexy too. there are a few things to consider when choosing. covered wagon domes need space to hinge back when open. they are great for shorter plants like lettuces, carrots, potatoes, etc. the domes max out at 24" tall. not super tall, but you do get lots of style points. square cube wardrobe door style covers can be 36" or 48" tall (or even taller if you wanna go nuts [not literally nuts, but maybe pole beans?]). they are great for really tall and/or bushy plants since you don't have to open and close the lid around them.